 Types of Exercise that Can Help a Torn Meniscus to Heal

-- Knee extension: Lie on your back and place a rolled-up towel under the heel so it’s about six inches off the ground.
-Relax and gradually allow your knee to straighten.
-Try to hold for two minutes, and repeat three times.
+- Knee extension: Lie on your back and place a rolled-up towel under the heel, so it’s about 6 inches off the ground.
+Relax and allow your knee to straighten gradually.
+Try to hold for 2 minutes and repeat three times.

 - Straight-leg raise: Lie on your back with your good knee bent and the injured leg straight.
-While holding that leg straight, gradually lift it so your heel is about 12 inches off the floor.
-Hold for five seconds and slowly lower.
+While holding that leg straight, lift it gradually, so your heel is about 12 inches off the floor.
+Hold for 5 seconds and lower slowly.

 - Hamstring curl: Lie on your stomach with your legs straight.
 Bend your injured knee, bringing the heel toward your buttocks.
-Go as far as you can and hold, then slowly lower.
+Go as far as you can and hold and then lower slowly.

 - Hip abduction: Stand on the uninjured leg, feet together.
-Hold onto something nearby for support if needed.
-Slowly raise the injured leg straight out to the side as far as you can, then slowly bring it back to center.
+Hold onto something nearby for support, if needed.
+Raise the injured leg straight out to the side as far as you can slowly, then bring it back to center slowly.

-- Heel dig: Lie on your back, both knees bent, ankles bent, so that only your heels are digging into the floor.
-Pull the belly button toward the spine, and gradually lift your hips off the floor until the shoulders, hips, and knees are in a straight line.
-Hold for about five seconds and slowly lower to the floor.
+- Heel dig: Lie on your back, both knees bent, ankles bent so that only your heels are digging into the floor.
+Pull the belly button toward the spine and lift your hips off the floor gradually until the shoulders, hips and knees are in a straight line.
+Hold for about 5 seconds and lower slowly to the floor.
 Repeat.

-If you want to repair your meniscus tear and eliminate discomfort and pain as fast as possible, then check out the Meniscus Tear Solution program.
+If you want to repair your meniscus tear and eliminate discomfort and pain as fast as possible, then check out the Meniscus Tear Solution program, here!